jitsi/jibri/README.md

 ### Python dependencies

-* Use pip3 to install all the python related dependencies pip3 install setuptools pip3 install -r jibri/requirements.txt
+* Use pip3 to install all the python related dependencies
+  - pip3 install setuptools
+  - pip3 install -r jibri/requirements.txt

 ### Support daemon systemd configurations

 * Jibri expects XOrg and icewm to be running as daemons.
 To accomplish this, copy the example systemd files from the ```systemd``` directory into the appropriate place (/etc/systemd/system/ on Ubuntu 16).

-   cp jibri/systemd/*.service /etc/systemd/system/
+  - cp jibri/systemd/*.service /etc/systemd/system/

 * To start the supporting services

-   service jibri-xorg start
+  - service jibri-xorg start
-   service jibri-icewm start
+  - service jibri-icewm start

 * To start the jibri controller daemon (will not start properly until config.json is properly configured for your Jitsi Meet install)

-   service jibri-xmpp start
+  - service jibri-xmpp start

-## Running Jibri
+## Configuring Jibri

 ### Connecting Jibri to Jitsi Meet